-How to Dry Hydrangeas…and Now’s the Perfect Time!
+How to Dry Hydrangeas…and Now’s a Great Time for Those Late Bloomers!

 Alright…it’s confession time.
 I found out how to dry hydrangeas by accident.
 I wasn’t trying to create a dried flower arrangement that would grace our home for years to come when I forgot to water it…but that’s what happened.
 In fact, quite a few of our dried hydrangeas are a result of my neglect.